Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Gift Box for increasing email engagement and sales

-You can try them for free with our free 14-days trial.
+You can try them and all other Omnisend features for free today.
 Now let’s look at them, and how other brands use them to reach their business goals.

 1. Wheel of Fortune